newrelic/node-newrelic/README.md

 if the request and response objects are in scope, you can set the name.

-Explicitly calling `newrelic.setTransactionName()` will override any names set by Express or Restify routes.
+Explicitly calling `newrelic.setTransactionName()` will override any names set by Express, Restify or Hapi routes.
 Calls to `newrelic.setTransactionName()` and `newrelic.setControllerName()` will overwrite each other.
 The last call made before the request ends wins.